bsmith89/make-bml/README.md

 git add Makefile
 git commit -m "Add recipes for abyss counts, isles plotting, and the final archive."
 ```

+Notice the backslash in the recipe for `zipf_results.tgz`.
+Just like many other languages,
+in Makefiles '\' is a line-continuation character.
+Think of that recipe as a single line without the backslash.

 > ### Question ###
 > Without doing it, what happens if you run `make isles.words.png`?